aleju/imgaug/README.md

 Values written in the form `(a, b)` denote a uniform distribution, i.e. the value is randomly picked from the interval `[a, b]`.
-Line strings are supported by all augmenters, but are not explicitly visualized here.
+Line strings are supported by (almost) all augmenters, but are not explicitly visualized here.

 <table>